leekelleher/umbraco-contentment/.github/IDEAS.md

   Think Vorto, but for extra options.

 - Hide Label
   A property-editor wrapper that can add a "Hide Label" field.
-Apart from that, everything else is invisible.
+Apart from that, everything else is an invisible wrapper.

 - Textbox
   Customizable textbox, Placeholder text, Default value, Prefix / suffix (input groups), Char limit, Hide label, Html5 types, Data list

+- Remote Content
+  Enter a URL into a textbox, the value-converter will request the URL, cache and return its contents as the property value.

+- Local Content
+  Enable editing of a local file's content, e.g. robots.txt Something similar to this, https://our.umbraco.com/packages/website-utilities/umbraco-content-files/, but not as tied to the doctype.

 -